In order to install Let's Encrypt on our EC2 instance, we follow instruction on

 Copy $ sudo apt-get install git

-We download a clone of Let’s Encrypt from the official GitHub repository in into /opt/letsencrypt
+We download a clone of Let’s Encrypt from the in into /opt/letsencrypt

 Copy $ sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt